 According to Article 19.40 of the Code of Criminal Procedure, a quorum of nine jurors must be present to carry out the function of the grand jury.
 Each grand juror votes individually after reviewing facts and circumstances of an allegation.
 If at least nine grand jurors determine that there is probable cause that an offense occurred, it returns a “True Bill” to indict the case.
 Failure to get nine votes will result in a “No Bill,” and the prosecution will not pursue criminal charges.
 If a case is No-Billed, the accused is generally eligible for an expunction of all records relating to the arrest and investigation.

-Grand jury proceedings are secret and take places behind closed doors.
+Proceedings are secret and take places behind closed doors.
 Prosecutors present evidence by reciting facts or providing witness testimony or exhibits.
 The prosecutor may chose to recommend a True Bill, a No Bill, or make no recommendation at all.
 The deliberations of a grand jury are secret (just like regular jury deliberations).
 Witnesses and prosecutors leave the grand jury room during deliberations.
 Breaking this secrecy is a crime punishable by a $500 fine and 30 days in jail.

 When a grand jury does not return an indictment because there were not sufficient votes to indict the case, the outcome is known as a “No Bill.”
 A No-Bill is generally the cessation of the criminal prosecution, but it does not mean that a prosecutor cannot re-present the case.
 Learn more about re-presentments.

-Members of the grand jury are every day citizens like you and I. These grand jurors should represent the demographics of the county.
+Members of the jury are every day citizens like you and I. These grand jurors should represent the demographics of the county.
 Some factors taken into consideration are race, sex, and age.
-In Texas, a grand jury is comprised of 12 individuals who elect a foreman of the group.
+In Texas, the jury is comprised of 12 individuals who elect a foreman of the group.
 This process makes members of the local community responsible for the advancement of justice, including safeguarding offenders against unwarranted prosecution.

 According to Code of Criminal Procedure 19.08, a grand juror must have the following qualifications:

-Additionally, to the extent possible, the grand jury should represent a broad cross-section of the population of the county, considering the factors of race, sex, and age.
+Additionally, to the extent possible, the jury should represent a broad cross-section of the population of the county, considering the factors of race, sex, and age.

 Grand Jury Proceedings are secret enough to cost anyone who violates the secrecy $500 and 30 days in jail.
-Witnesses called to testify before the grand jury must keep proceedings secret as spelled out in the Code of Criminal Procedure (Art.
+Witnesses called to testify before the jury must keep proceedings secret as spelled out in the Code of Criminal Procedure (Art.
 20.16).
 If secrecy is violated, the witness may be found in contempt and fined $500 and imprisoned for up to six months.
-Although all parts of the grand jury proceeding are secret, deliberations are the most secret.
+Although all parts of the proceeding are secret, deliberations are the most secret.
 Only grand jurors are allowed in the room when deliberations take place.

 As of September 1, 2015, grand jurors are selected the same way trial juries are summoned: potential jurors are summoned and empaneled to obtain a better cross-section of the community.
 See Chapter 19 of the Code of Criminal Procedure below: